PhD Mission Statement

 To rectify problems with breadth courses, for example, a student may take another course or two and use a different set of four courses to satisfy the breadth requirement.
 To rectify problems with producing a suitable research paper, for example, a student may prepare another paper for publication.

-When a student has completed the breadth coursework and has produced the research paper, the student schedules a time for the public presentation of the paper with their committee.
-This is done according to the instructions on the PhD Qualifying Process Form by talking with all five committee members to find a day and time that they are all available and having them sign the qualifying process form, schedule a room for the agreed upon date and time, and finally turning in the completed form to the Graduate Program Manager, which should be completed at least one week prior to the scheduled date.
+Students who completed an MS in CS (or closely related field) before admission schedule the qualifying exam when their paper manuscript is ready.
+Students who are using their MS thesis defense as their PhD qualifying exam should schedule the qualifying exam as part of the MS thesis defense and they have completed the breadth coursework for the MS. Scheduling the qualifying exam involves scheduling a time for the public presentation of the paper with their committee.
+This is done according to the instructions on the PhD Qualifying Process Form by talking with all four committee members to find a day and time that they are all available and having them sign the qualifying process form, schedule a room (with the help of your faculty advisor or the Graduate Academic Advisor) for the agreed upon date and time, and finally emailing the completed form to the Graduate Academic Advisor, which should be completed at least one week prior to the scheduled date.
 (You’re not officially scheduled until this form has been submitted.)

 Remember that the presentation should not be scheduled sooner than one week after all committee members have received a copy of the research paper.
 All members of the student's PhD committee must be present.
 The student should schedule one hour for the meeting: 25 minutes for the public presentation, 5 minutes for public questions, and up to 30 minutes for the non-public assessment.